-- Graduate Statistics Course.
-500-level, facultyapproved course; NURS-R 505 is preferred. - Core Courses.
-One course each in nursing theory, nursing leadership for advanced practice nursing, and research methodology for a total of 9 credit hours. - Courses in the Nursing Major.
-Between 15 and 30 credit hours in specialty courses from the major department. - Nursing Study/Thesis Option.
-Three credit hours of nursing study or 6 credit hours of thesis work. - Focus Area Courses.
+- 1. Core Courses.
+General requirements for all majors: - 3 credit graduate statistics course; 500-level, facultyapproved course; NURS-R 505 is preferred. - 3 credit course each in nursing theory, nursing leadership for advanced practice nursing, and research methodology for a total of 9 credits. - 3 credit hours of nursing study or 6 credit hours of thesis work (some majors may thread this coursework through their management courses). - 2.
+Additional Core Courses.
+Requirements for Nursing Education, CNS and NP majors: - 3 credit standalone courses in advanced pathophysiology, advanced pharmacology, and advanced physical assessment for a total of 9 credits. - 3.
+Courses in the Nursing Major.
+Between 15 and 30 credit hours in specialty courses from the major department. - 4.
+Focus Area Courses.
 These are required for some majors and requirements vary from 3-9 credit hours of electives chosen by the student in consultation with their MSN Coordinator.